ga-curriculum/ml-workflow-and-best-practices/data-splitting-model-validation/README.md

 ### **The Need for Data Splitting**

-When training a machine learning model, we must ensure that it generalizes well to unseen data.
-This requires **dividing our dataset** into subsets:
+When training a machine learning model, it is critical to evaluate how well it generalizes to unseen data.
+This requires **dividing our dataset** into distint subsets:

 -   **Training Set** -- Used to train the model.
 -   **Validation Set** (optional) -- Used for hyperparameter tuning.